 The major findings are summarized as follows:

-l.
-Correlation of roles ranked in order of importance before and after separation by respondents was significant at or beyond the .05 level for all roles except that of mother.
+- Correlation of roles ranked in order of importance before and after separation by respondents was significant at or beyond the .05 level for all roles except that of mother.
 This indicates that there was really very little change in the importance of roles during separation.
-Tne mother role was most variable.
+The mother role was most variable.

-7. Perception of very high marital satisfaction after separation indicates that ideolization or glossing of the absent situation and absent person occurred.
+- Perception of very high marital satisfaction after separation indicates that idealization or glossing of the absent situation and absent person occurred.

 Bentson, Ella Arlene, "Marriage Role Perceptions of Husbands and Wives Separated by the Vietnam War" (1969).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2270.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .